Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance

 \section{Introduction}

-The ability to self-modify is a hallmark of many theories of artificial general intelligence (\textbf{AGI}) and artificial superintelligence (\textbf{ASI}).
-Typically, self-modification is framed as a superlative quality of these theories: by being able to modify not just typical actions but the underlying agentic architecture---physical, cognitive, procedural---that instantiates AGI/ASI, such systems are argued to possess greater adaptivity and, as a result, greater capacity to optimise, whether for decision-making, survival, planning, or the shaping of their environment itself.
-In this framing, self-modification is not a mere property of ASI but rather, when stipulated, a \emph{necessary} feature: essential to \emph{what} it \emph{is}.
-Intuitively, the framing is understandable, even defensible.
-If intelligence involves, at its centre, the ability to act in adaptive ways---including reasoning and planning---then a cursory look at the world shows that the entities we identify as intelligent, whether characterised by reasoning, tool use, planning, or cognitive behaviour, all tend to exhibit heightened degrees of self-modification.
-In humans this takes the form of thought and language, which in turn manifests in our ability to modify, more than any other species, the world around us.
+The ability to self-modify \cite{schmidhuber2007goedel,orseau2011self,steunebrink2012towards} is a hallmark of many theories of artificial general intelligence (\textbf{AGI}) and artificial superintelligence (\textbf{ASI}) \cite{good1965speculations,chalmers2010singularity,bostrom2014superintelligence}.
+Typically, self-modification is framed as a superlative quality of these theories: by being able to modify not just typical actions \cite{everitt2016self} but the underlying agentic architecture - physical, cognitive, procedural - that instantiates AGI/ASI \cite{orseau2012space,fallenstein2014problems,yudkowsky2013tiling}.
+Such systems are argued to possess greater adaptivity and, as a result, greater capacity to optimise, whether for decision-making \cite{hutter2005universal,legg2007universal}, survival \cite{ring2011delusion}, planning, or the shaping of their environment itself \cite{omohundro2008basic,yudkowsky2008artificial}.
+Self-modification is not a mere property of ASI but rather a \emph{necessary} feature: essential to what ASI is \cite{good1965speculations,chalmers2010singularity,schmidhuber2007goedel,yampolskiy2015analysis,yampolskiy2015limits}.
+Intuitively, this framing is understandable, even defensible.
+If intelligence involves, at its centre, the ability to act in adaptive ways - including reasoning and planning - then a cursory look at the world shows that the entities we identify as intelligent, whether characterised by reasoning, tool use, planning, or cognitive behaviour, all tend to exhibit heightened degrees of self-modification.